chantastic/reactcontext.com/README.md

 ## A "Shit" Example

+This is a shit example of Context.
+Shit because it uses "shit" as an illustration and because it's simplistic.

+Don't worry, well get to **the why** after we cover **the how**.

+### "Shit" is a fine word

 My kids are allowed tasteful explitives.
-"Shit"—for example—is fine in my house.
+"Shit" is fine word in my house.
-My mom—however—hates the word.
+But my mom hates the word.

 I tell Rock—my 7 year old—"there's nothing wrong with the word 'shit'.
 Mr. Roger's loved the word.
-But you're grandma hates it.
+Some people hate it.
+Your grandmother is one of those people.
-So don't say it around her.
+Don't say "shit" around her.
 Use 'poop' instead."

-"Who is Mr. Rogers?", he'll asks.
+"Who is Mr. Rogers?", he asks.

 I think he gets it.

 Let's implement this scenareo of "shit", Rock, and grandma's house using React's Context API (>= v16.4).